 A religious sect known as The Brethren has taken control of widow Birdy Wemys (Ann Todd) and her unstable son Kenny (Tony Beckley).
 Filled with a religious mania from their teachings, Kenny Wemys is compelled to kill in the name of God, recording the killings to play back on audio tapes he mixes with the religious rants of the sect’s leader – The Minister (Patrick Magee).

 A desperate rush to administer her an insulin shot ensues.
 Paddy tries but is inadvertently stopped by Kenny, who locks her in the cellar.
-Finally standing up to the bullying minister Kenny storms upstairs to administer the shot, but he’s too late to save his mother and – quite literally – exerts some biblical vengeance on the minister.
+Finally standing up to the bullying minister Kenny storms upstairs to administer the shot, but he’s too late to save his mother and – quite literally – exerts some biblical vengeance on the minister, nailing him to the rust-red “Jesus Saves” cross and hoisting him above the worship room.

 Released in some markets as Beware My Brethren.